Are you upgrading your appliances soon? Do you need to replace that old refrigerator, freezer, washing machine, dryer, stove or other large appliance?

 Check your local Craigslist ads and local newspaper ads as well as you search for resellers who might be interested in buying used appliances.

-What to Know Before You Have an Appliance Store Pick Up Your Appliance
+Having a Store Pick Up Your Appliance

 Years ago, many bigger appliance chains used to pay you to haul away your old appliances but that’s not the case so much anymore.
 Before you agree to have a store haul away your appliances, it’s important to know what their policy is for doing so.